 - In the past 12 months, have you applied for or received any form of disability benefits?

 What rate (or price) can I qualify for?

 As you can see, there are a lot of factors that can come into play when trying to determine what kind of rate that an individual can qualify for after having been diagnosed with Crohn’s Disease.
-This is why it’s pretty much impossible to know what kind of rate you might be able to qualify for without first speaking with you for a few minutes and getting to know a little bit about your situation.
+This is why it’s almost impossible to know what kind of rate you might qualify for without first speaking with you for a few minutes and getting to know a little bit about your situation.